magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 That's very bad.
 The locally installed `jar` package for the `valip` library does not contain any `valip` source files.
-How this could happen? *The answer, my friend, is blowin' in the* `boot`, namely in its [wiki](https://github.com/boot-clj/boot/wiki/Boot-Environment#env-keys):
+How this could happen? *The answer, my friend, is blowin' in the wind*, namely in the `boot` [wiki](https://github.com/boot-clj/boot/wiki/Boot-Environment#env-keys):

 * `:resource-paths`: A set of path strings.
 These paths will be on the